Traffic Processing Overview

 The Service Hierarchy

 Services inherit the rule of their parents.
-When a rule is defined for a particular service (in a specific package), all its child services are controlled by the same rule for that package, unless explicitly specified.
+When a rule is defined for a particular service (in a specific package), unless explicitly specified, the same rule of the parent package controls all the child services.

 Service Usage Counters

 The service hierarchy provides a way to share usage counters and to organize services according to their semantics.
 Services are accounted in groups, as defined in the service hierarchy.
 Each service is assigned usage counters.

 There are two categories of usage counters for services:

 •Global—Used for Link Usage and Package Usage RDRs and reports

 •Subscriber—Used for Real-Time Subscriber Usage RDRs and reports

 A global usage counter and a subscriber usage counter are assigned to each service.
 The use of a service can be accounted either exclusively for traffic classified to it or with the traffic of its parent service.
 For example, if a service called Premium Video Content is defined as a child of Streaming, the operator can either define a special usage counter for Premium Video Content or configure it to use the same usage counter as Streaming.